k-a-rogers/Utilities/README.md

 # Utilities
- A collection of utility & helper scripts
+A place to store utilities and helper scripts I've written.